Mexico captures No.1 drug kingpin 'Shorty' Guzman

 Guzman’s cartel has smuggled billions of dollars worth of cocaine, marijuana and methamphetamines into the United States, and fought vicious turf wars with other Mexican gangs.

+He pioneered the use of sophisticated underground tunnels to smuggle drug shipments across the border and also became a major narcotics exporter to Europe and Asia in recent years.

-Tens of thousands of people have been killed in the fighting, especially in western and northern regions that have long been key smuggling routes.
+Nearly 80,000 people have been killed in the last seven years with much of the violence in western and northern regions that have long been key smuggling routes.

-Many of the victims have been tortured and beheaded and their bodies dumped in a public place or in mass graves.
-The violence has ravaged border cities and even beach resorts like Acapulco.
+Many of the victims are tortured and beheaded and their bodies dumped in a public place or in mass graves.
+The violence has ravaged border cities and even beach resorts such as Acapulco.

 It was the first public glimpse of the elusive kingpin since he escaped from prison in 2001.

-The 5-foot 6-inch (1.7-metre) Guzman looked briefly toward TV cameras waiting on the tarmac outside the Marines’ hangar at Mexico City’s airport, before his head was shoved back down by a soldier wearing a face mask.
+The 5-foot, 6-inch (1.7-metre) Guzman looked briefly toward TV crews on the tarmac at the Marines’ hangar at Mexico City’s airport.
+His head was shoved back down by a soldier wearing a face mask.

 Murillo Karam said security forces had nearly caught Guzman days earlier, but he gave them the slip.

-“The doors of the house ... were reinforced with steel and so in the minutes it took us to open them, it allowed for an escape through tunnels,” Murillo Karam said.
+“The doors of the house ... were reinforced with steel and so in the minutes it took us to open them, it allowed for an escape through tunnels,” he said.

-They then tracked him down again and waited for the right moment to strike, he said, adding that “some U.S. agencies” had helped in capturing Guzman.
+They then tracked him down again and waited for the right moment to strike, Murillo Karam said, adding that some U.S. agencies had helped in the capture.

-Murillo Karam did not say whether Guzman would face trial in Mexico or be extradited to the United States.
+It was not clear whether Guzman would now face trial in Mexico or be extradited to the United States.

 Alberto Islas, a security expert with Risk Evaluation, said Pena Nieto ordered his cabinet to capture Guzman immediately after taking office in December 2012, and handed the job to the Marines, widely seen as less corrupt than other security forces.